JustinSoflin/Diicot-Mexals-Cryptominer-Worm-Case-Study-Full-System-Linux-Compromise/README.md

 **Malware registration check**
 - If the key matches → do nothing
 - If the key does NOT match → print _'login successful'_ and delete `.retea`
+- This appears to be the malware checking if it has already infected the system
+   - If it has, it will terminate as to not disrupt the current mining

 <br>